ObamaCare’s Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

 You Need to Obtain and Maintain Minimum Essential Coverage

-To comply with the mandate you'll need to not only obtain coverage, but maintain it throughout the year unless you qualify for an exemption.
-In 2014 all Americans qualified for an exemption allowing them to enroll in a plan that started by May 1st, 2014 and avoid the fee.
+To comply with the mandate, you’ll need to not only Obtain Coverage, but maintain it throughout the year unless you qualify for an exemption.

 Coverage Gap Exemptions and Deadlines for ObamaCare Individual Mandate

-Although the mandate started January 1st, 2014 you have a 3 month grace period, due to a "short coverage gap" exemption, allowing you less than 3 months in a row without coverage in 2014 (this covered January through March for lots of folks).
+Although the mandate started January 1st, 2014, you have a consecutive 3 month grace period each year due to a “short coverage gap” exemption.
+This exemption allows you less than 3 consecutive months without coverage each year.

 How Much is the Penalty for Not Having Insurance?

-According to the CBO: Almost 90% of the 30 plus million Americans without insurance will not pay the penalty for not having insurance in 2016, mostly due to exemptions.
+According to the CBO: Almost 90% of the 30 plus million Americans without insurance will not pay the penalty for not having insurance in 2016, mostly due to the number of exemptions.

 The following video explains the Individual Mandate tax penalty:

 Your tax penalty (Individual Shared Responsibility Fee) for not having insurance is paid with your federal income taxes at the end of the year.
 If your taxable income is below 133% of the Federal Poverty Level, you are exempt from this tax.